-Discover Brigus’ colourful history at the Stone Barn Museum, watch an artisan blacksmith work at Pinkston’s Forge, take in the summer blooms at Wilcox Gardens, or relax at Vindicator Park or Payne Family Park, our sites have something for everyone.
-We proudly offer guided tours of both the Stone Barn Museum and Pinkston Forge.
+Discover Brigus’ colourful history at the Stone Barn Museum, watch an artisan blacksmith work at Brigus Blacksmith, take in the summer blooms at Wilcox Gardens, or relax at Vindicator Park or Payne Family Park.
+Our sites have something for everyone!
+We offer guided tours of both the Stone Barn Museum and Pinkston Forge.

 Ye Olde Stone Barn — The John N. Leamon Museum

 The last of four stone buildings originally built in the 1820s, the barn was restored by the Brigus Historical & Conservation Society.
 In 1991, it was opened to the public as a museum.
 Today it proudly boasts numerous displays and artefacts which showcase the unique and interesting history of Brigus.

 By appointment from Labour day to end of May.
 Visits and group tours can be arranged.
 Please contact us at [email protected].

 Step back in time—an authentic English forge built in 1889, steeped in the history of blacksmiths who were vital to the town’s founding in 1612.